 Is Two Chairs accepting new patients?

 Yes!
 At Two Chairs, we believe in providing you with quality care, quickly.
-To setup a consult appointment, you can call us a call at 415.202.5159 or you can schedule online.
+To set up a consult appointment, you can call us at 415.202.5159 or you can schedule your appointment online here.

 Do you offer evening or weekend appointments?

 We know you are busy, that’s why we offer extended office hours in the evenings and on Saturdays.
 We have appointments from 8am - 6pm Monday through Friday.
 Currently, consult appointments are only offered Monday through Friday.
 If you don’t see a time that works for you, call us to see if there is additional availability.

 I just had my consult appointment, how do I schedule my first therapy appointment?